 1. Clatter or Squeaking Sound from the Suspension

 As mentioned before, the bushings are the root cause of sway bar failure.
-When bushings deteriorate they start to make a rattling noise which can be heard if you dive over a speed bump.
-In extreme cases, the clatter can be heard on straight stretches of road.
+When bushings deteriorate, they start to make a rattling noise which can be heard if you drive over a speed bump.
+In extreme cases, the clatter can even be heard on straight stretches of road.
 When this happens, you should immediately visit the mechanic for a checkup.

-When the sway bar links are loose the tires lose their grip and your ride handling is affected.
-The first signs will be felt in the steering wheel where you won’t be able to turn your car effectively.
-Again, the guilty party over her are the bushings, which can wear out under extreme stress.
+When the sway bar links are loose, the tires lose their grip and your ride handling is affected.
+The first signs will be felt in the steering wheel because you won’t be able to turn your car effectively.
+Again, the guilty party is the bushings, which can wear out under extreme stress.
 Furthermore, rust or dirt can also cause the handling to deteriorate.

 3. Car Swerves A Lot

 A failing sway bar will reduce stability and traction in your wheels.
-Not only will you feel your car is extremely out of control but you will also feel it is falling apart right at this moment.
-This feeling comes to the steering wheel while you drive and that’s the best part about suspension parts, they can be inspected without you ever looking at them visually.
+Not only will you feel that your car is completely out of control but you will also feel it is falling apart in front of you.
+This feeling manifests itself in the steering wheel and the handling while you drive.
+That’s the best part about suspension parts: they can be inspected without you ever looking at them visually.